therealsaumil/emux/docs/emulating-tenda-ac15.md

 ## Concluding thoughts

 This article was intended to familiarise you with what it takes to emulate a new device from scratch.
-I urge you to download the [ARM-X Preview VM][PreviewVM] and play with the emulated Tenda AC15.
+I urge you to download the [EMUX Docker image][docker] and play with the emulated Tenda AC15.

 For those of you who want to learn about IoT exploitation, take this as a